-All professional staff members are evaluated using the evaluation procedures described below.
+All professional staff members are evaluated using the evaluation procedures described in this manual.
 These procedures are designed to improve a staff member's performance.
 Teachers and professional support staff are evaluated using different procedures, which are also described in this manual.